DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 * BUSCO for assembly quality assessment
 * QUAST for assembly quality assessment

 ![Image Alt text](97d92b1b-f47a-4e23-adcd-27b8d0f559cb.jpg)

-Flye is used sepcifically for the assembly of diploid species.
-It is recommended to use canu (https://github.com/marbl/canu.git) for polyploid species as well as Purge_Dups (https://github.com/dfguan/purge_dups.git).
+Flye is used for the assembly of haploid and diploid species.
+It is recommended to use canu (https://github.com/marbl/canu.git) and Purge_Dups (https://github.com/dfguan/purge_dups.git) for polyploid species.

 # Dependencies